Community transmission risk grows, positivity rate up, 20 cases in Plymouth academy

 Within the past month, the state Health and Human Services Department has announced community exposures at restaurants in Concord, Hudson, Atkinson, Lincoln, Portsmouth and Peterborough.

-After closing restaurants to indoor dining early in the pandemic, the state allowed them to reopen with some social distancing, barriers and face mask precautions.
+After closing restaurants to indoor dining rooms early in the pandemic, the state allowed them to reopen on June 15 with some social distancing, barriers and face mask precautions.
 Restaurant patrons are encouraged to wear masks when not seated.

 Chan said the decision on whether to eat indoors at a restaurant involves a “spectrum of risk.”